MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsPhoneNumberAssignment.md

 ```

 ### -LocationId
 The LocationId of the location to assign to the specific user.
 You can get it using Get-CsOnlineLisLocation.

+Removal of LocationId from a phone number is supported for Direct Routing numbers and OperatorConnect numbers that is not managed by the Service Desk
-If you want to remove the location, use
-the string value null.
+(IsManagedByServiceDesk = False in the output from Get-CsOnlineTelephoneNumber).
+If you want to remove the location, use the string value null.

 ```yaml
 Type: System.String